Rennylex/multirobot_system_assign/ps2/report.md

   ![avatar](https://github.com/Rennylex/multirobot_system_assign/blob/main/ps2/ini_gazebo.png)

   #### world file modification
-  If we want to test the robots in the StageROS, we need to generate our own world file that defines the robots objects and floor plan.
+  If we want to test the robots in the StageROS, we need to generate our own world file that defines the robot’s objects and floor plan.
 Here is how I spawn 10 robots in the `.world` file.
   ```world
   # throw in 10 robots
 erratic( pose [ -10.277 23.266 0.000 75.000 ] name "era" color "blue")